Advertiser Disclosure

 But then I compared the Rapid Rewards Plus card’s features and annual fee with those of the higher-tier Southwest cards.
 I was surprised to find that the higher-fee cards could actually be more lucrative for me.

 I ended up switching to the Rapid Rewards Priority card and I’ve been happy with it since.
-While the $149 annual fee sounds intimidating, I know that it can essentially be made up for by those annual perks.
+While the $149 annual fee sounds intimidating, it comes with a $75 yearly credit and I know that it can essentially be covered by those annual perks.
 It’s just on me to take one trip a year via Southwest – and I could use the nudge!

 — Nouri Zarrugh, Senior Credit Card Editor at Bankrate